jtviegas/jscommons/README.md

 @jtviegas/jscommons
 =========

-small javascript library comprising utility code commonly used in other projects
+small javascript library comprising common utility code used in other projects

 ## Installation